AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     # use the --samples option
     ./download-data.py --samples SCPCSXXXXXX,SCPCSXXXXXY
     ```

+- To review the files would be downloaded without performing the download yet, you can use the `--dryrun` option as follows.
+    - We strongly recommend using the `--dryrun` flag the first time you run the script for a new data download to ensure the downloaded files are as expected.

+    ```sh
+    ./download-data.py --dryrun

+    # show what would be downloaded when the --projects option is used, for example
+    ./download-data.py --projects SCPCPXXXXXX --dryrun
+    ```

 - To update the `data/current` symlink, for example if you have downloaded multiple releases and/or [test data](#accessing-test-data), use the `--update-symlink` flag in one of the following ways.